Canals (CAN-AM)

-The Canal Addon Mod, or CAN-AM, is a NAM feature designed in cooperation with the BSC (BATT Squad Certification) group, adding functional canals to the game.
+The Canal Addon Mod, or CAN-AM, is a feature designed in cooperation with the BSC to add functional canals to the game capable of transporting passengers and freight.

 Building CAN-AM Canals

-The CAN-AM pieces are located under the Misc.
+The canal pieces are located under the Misc.
 Transit menu.

 To build a functional canal with CAN-AM, start by building the outer walls of the canal with your canal set (in this case, the CAL SG Canals).
 In between the walls, place the CAN-AM pieces, which provide the actual transportation functionality.
 CAN-AM canals must be at least 3 tiles wide: 2 tiles for the walls on each side, and at least 1 tile for the CAN-AM pieces.